-- Management of Traditional Cultural Landscapes in the Conditions of the Environmental Change
+- Management of Traditional Cultural Landscapes under the Conditions of the Environmental Change

-- Transformation Initiatives and Adaptation of Cities to the Climate Change
+- Transition Initiatives and Adaptation of Cities to the Climate Change

-- Changes in Soil Lease Models in the Conditions of Economic Transformation
+- Changes in Land Tenure Models under the Conditions of Economic Transformation

-- Changing Policies and Participants in Contracting Cities
+- Changing Policies and Agents in Shrinking Cities

-- The Impacts of Cultural Globalization on Sustainable Livelihood of Peripheries
+- The Impacts of Cultural Globalization on Sustainable Livelihood in World Peripheries

 - Visualization of Changes in the Spatial Behaviour of Society

-- The Concept of Ecological Insecurity and Its Perception in the International Comparative Perspective
+- The Concept of Ecological Insecurity in the International Comparative Perspective

 Graduates are prepared to work in three spheres: